-The primary purpose of a home intercommunication system is to call and talk to the family members present in different house corners.
-It can also be used to summon all the house members for a meal or any discussion.
+The primary purpose of a home Intercom System is to call and talk to family members in different house corners.
+It can also summon all the house members for a meal or discussion.

 When it is a big house with many floors and bedrooms, the home intercom system helps ease communication among the family members.
-But there are many other uses of a home intercom system.
-It provides you with a paging system packaged with a radio to play music, which can be heard in the entire house.
+But there are many other uses for a home intercom system.
+It provides a paging system with a radio to play music, which can be heard in the house.
 It can also enhance home security with audio and video at the front door to recognize and talk to a visitor before letting them in.
-This helps when you are alone at home, or you want privacy.
+This helps when you are alone at home or you want privacy.

-One only requires minimum carpentry skills and knowledge on wiring to install a home intercom system.
-In this era of wireless technology, these intercom systems come wireless and with battery-powered modules.
+One only requires minimum carpentry skills and knowledge of wiring to install a home intercom system.
+In this era of wireless technology, these home intercom systems come wireless and with battery-powered modules.
 This is useful when you don’t want wires hanging on the walls of your house.

 The master station is the central node of an intercom system.
 This node consists of all the electronic circuitry dealing with all the communications- the radio, the screen, and the telephone.

-The intercom nodes using which one can only listen and reply are called slaves, remote or substations.
 The intercom in the rooms on the upper floors is only for answering and responding when called from the main telephone in the hall.
 The remote contains a speaker/microphone to listen/talk, respectively.
+The intercom nodes using which one can only listen and reply are called enslaved people, remote, or substations.

 Usually, the master station is installed at a center and easily accessible location like the house’s hall.
 The substations can be installed in the rooms or even outside a room.
-The outdoor slave is generally installed at the front door, which includes the doorbell as well.
+The outdoor enslaved person, including the doorbell, is generally installed at the front door.

-In some of the latest systems, there are more features like monitoring a substation.
+Some of the latest systems have more features, like monitoring a substation.
 In this system, a substation can initiate a call to other substations or the master substation.
 There is also a privacy feature for any substation to prevent it from being monitored.

-The wired intercom system comes with all the parts built-in and can be easily installed on a wall by punching holes at the right places in the wall space.
-The master station, being thin, can be conveniently installed at the center.
-The wiring can be hidden by fixing it, sticking to the wall, and covering it using square pipes, which gives it a neat look.
+Furthermore, the wired intercom system can be easily installed on a wall by punching holes at the appropriate places.
+Additionally, the master station, being thin, can be conveniently installed at the center, and the wiring can be concealed by affixing it to the wall and covering it with square pipes, thereby providing an aesthetically pleasing appearance.